mjkeene/high-performance-organizations-reading/hbr_articles.md

     * <b>Ford converted buyers of horse-drawn carriages into car buyers by getting the price lower than that of a horse-drawn carriage ($290 for the car, $400 for the horse), just as Cirque turned theatergoers into circus goers.</b>
-  * In around 15 years, the majority of American households had a car.
+  * After around 15 years, the majority of American households had a car.
   * Ford offered the mass of buyers a leap in value, and it also achieved the lowest cost structure in the industry.
   * The highly standardized cars got rid of the customized manufacturing process with highly skilled labor, and the assembly line allowed unskilled laborers to work quickly and efficiently on one simple task.
-This drastically sped up the manufacturing process by 5x.
+This drastically sped up the manufacturing process by 5x (21 days vs. 4 days), and eventually improved even further.

 * Competing in red oceans dominates the field of strategy in theory and practice, even as businesses' need to create